yifengtao/genome-transformer/README.md

 ## Introduction

 This repository contains PyTorch implementation of GIT model (and its variants) in the following paper:
 Yifeng Tao, Chunhui Cai, William W. Cohen, Xinghua Lu.
-2019.
-[From genome to phenome: Predicting multiple cancer phenotypes based on somatic genomic alterations via the genomic impact transformer](https://arxiv.org/abs/1902.00078). arXiv preprint arXiv: 1902.00078.
+[From genome to phenome: Predicting multiple cancer phenotypes based on somatic genomic alterations via the genomic impact transformer](https://arxiv.org/abs/1902.00078).
+Proceedings of the Pacific Symposium on Biocomputing (PSB).
+2020.

 The preprocessed TCGA dataset, and gene embeddings mentioned in the paper are also released below.